heistp/irtt/README.md

 1) Why not just use ping?

    Ping may be the preferred tool when measuring minimum latency, or for other reasons.
-IRTT's reported latency is likely to be somewhat higher and more variable than the results reported by ping, due to Go's scheduling variability and system call overhead.
+IRTT's reported mean RTT is likely to be around 0.1-0.2 ms higher and a bit more variable than the results reported by ping, due to Go's system call overhead and scheduling variability.
 That said, there are advantages that IRTT has over ping when minimum RTT is not what you're measuring:

 	 - Some device vendors prioritize ICMP, so ping may not be an accurate measure of user-perceived latency.